luyadev/luya/docs/guide/en/app-admin-module-ngrest.md

-The `exec/crud` command will guide you trough the described steps below.
+The `crud` command will guide you trough the described steps below.

 1. Create Model and NG Rest Config
 2. Create API Controller